|

 Low-quality Patents in the Eye of the Beholder: Evidence from Multiple Examiners

-Gaétan de Rassenfosse, École Polytechnique Fédérale De Lausanne
+Gaétan de Rassenfosse, École Polytechnique Fédérale de Lausanne (EPFL)

 Adam B. Jaffe, Brandeis University and NBER